-The Legion of Honor San Francisco is another special fine arts museum.
+The Legion of Honor San Francisco is a fine arts museum on the northwestern side of the city.
 Here you can see thousands of pieces of ancient and European fine art spanning more than 4,000 years.

 Some of the most famous works of art on display here include Auguste Rodin sculptures, paintings by Claude Monet, and an interesting piece by Pablo Picasso.
 You will also see exhibits with ancient art from the Egyptian, Greek, and Roman empires.

 During your visit, make sure you take a little time to view not only the art on display but also the beautiful building that houses it, which is, in itself, an historic work of art.

 Built in the early 1920s, the building is a replica of the Palais de la Legion d'Honneur, a distinguished 18th-century landmark in Paris.
 Alma de Bretteville Spreckles built and gifted the palace to the city of San Francisco in honor of the Californians who died during World War I.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Legion of Honor in San Francisco is another one of my personal favorites.
 I love everything about this museum from the exhibits to the setting to the views from many of its windows.
 This fine arts museum takes about two to three hours to fully explore.
 On a beautiful day, don't miss your chance to soak in some of the views from the surrounding Land's End area.

 Do you offer docent led tours and how much do they cost?

 Do they have a café and what’s on their menu?

 How do I get between the Legion of Honor and the de Young?